 Some items may not be eligible for these reduced sales tax rates, such as expensive clothing, unhealthy food or drinks like soda, and certain non-essential pharmaceuticals.
+Unlike many states, Vermont treats both candy and soda as groceries for sales tax purposes.
 Other items including gasoline, alcohol, and cigarettes are subject to various Vermont excise taxes in addition to the sales tax.

 In some states, items like alcohol and prepared food (including restaurant meals and some premade supermarket items) are charged at a higher sales tax rate.
 Prepared Food is subject to a higher state sales tax then other items.
 The VT sales tax applicable to the sale of cars, boats, and real estate sales may also vary by jurisdiction.
 Vermont's sales tax rates for commonly exempted items are as follows: